SUPPORT CENTER

 Despite their many advantages, multiple-choice questions have some limitations.
 They may not fully capture the complexity or depth of participants’ thoughts or opinions, and the response options might inadvertently influence or constrain their answers.
 To overcome these limitations, authors can combine multiple-choice questions with other question types, such as open-text questions, to gain a more comprehensive understanding of the participant’s understanding of a subject.

-In Stackle, multiple choice questions come with the added feature of an Open Text area, allowing respondents to provide further explanations or clarifications for their chosen answers.
+In Stackle, multiple-choice questions come with the added optional feature of an Open Text area, allowing respondents to provide further explanations, justifications or clarifications for their chosen answers.
 This unique combination enables authors to gain insights through a quick quantitative assessment of understanding, while also offering the opportunity for a more in-depth qualitative analysis when time permits.

 Read Configuring Multiple Choice Questions to learn more.